Content design for dating app investigation

 The reporters compared a real harassment case — from in-app reports to conviction — with Match’s efforts to protect its reputation.
 I extracted key time stamps and put them side by side for to highlight the story visually for its launch.
 Things in my mind while writing and designing:

-• Address the readers directly to resonate with them as this is an issue faced by many
+• Address the readers directly to resonate with them, as this is an issue faced by many

-• Lead the cards with the Steven Matthews case as it’s really enticing
+• Lead the cards with the Steven Matthews cas,e as it’s really enticing

 • Use red to showcase the case timeline to add a sense of seriousness, then grey for Match’s actions to create contrast

-• Mention the tests around banned accounts (slide 6) to highlight Match’s failure in preventing bad actor from rejoining the app (on top of failing to disclose critical info that help keep their users safe)
+• Mention the tests around banned accounts (slide 6) to highlight Match’s failure in preventing bad actor from rejoining the app (on top of failing to disclose critical info that helps keep their users safe)

 Note: if you are in Canada, you might not be able to see the post on Instagram due to policy changes.